josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🕊️_positive_drift.md

 ---

 ## 🏮 Footer
-*Positive Drift* is a current-events node of the Polaris Protocol.
+*🕊️ Positive Drift* is a current-events node of the Polaris Protocol.
 It logs incremental reform — the kind that rarely makes headlines but quietly re-balances power toward transparency and skill.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-08_
+_Last updated: 2025-12-11_